 At its prime in August / September the scenic Dal Lake, in Upper Dharamshala, hosts a fair that has a lot of natives, Tibetans from McLeodganj, domestic and foreign tourists participate in the merry making.

 The popular hilltop temple of Naina Devi in Bilaspur holds the religious Shravan Fair in August.
 Many pilgrims visit the temple during this time.
-Stalls set up sell many types of merchandise and community feasts are also held for the occasion.
+Stalls set up sell many types of merchandise and community feasts are also held on the occasion.

 As the monsoon rains withdraw, the meadows in Kinnaur mountains for September come alive with a rare crop of wild flowers.
-‘Fullaich’ (Phulaich), a festival of flowers is celebrated with villagers walking distances to gather this wild bounty and offer it to the deities.
-Then comes a spate of revelry – singing, dancing and feasting.
+‘Fullaich’ (Phulaich).
+A festival of flowers is celebrated with villagers walking distances to gather this wild bounty and offer it to the deities, then comes a spate of revelry – singing, dancing and feasting.
 Kalpa has some of the most vibrant celebrations and every twelve years a special festival is held.

 Shakti Devi Fair, Chhatradi – Chamba